pypsa-meets-earth/pypsa-earth/doc/installation.rst

 ===================

 Building the model with the scripts in this repository runs on a normal computer.
-The entire energy model is heavy and it requires > 40Gb of available memory in the disk (HHD/SSD).
+The entire energy model is relatively heavy and it easily requires > 40Gb of available memory in the disk (HHD/SSD);
+the exact space requirements depend on the specific models under interest.

 Software requirements
 =====================

-The complete list of software needed to be installed before installing PyPSA Africa is listed below.
+The complete list of software needed before installing PyPSA Africa is listed below.

 - `Python 3 <https://www.python.org/>`_ **(mandatory)**: Python is used as our main programming language, thus its knowledge is mandatory.
   To refresh the knowledge, there are plenty of online courses free-of-charge, e.g. `CSDojo playlist <https://www.youtube.com/c/CSDojo/playlists>`_.